hoangp27/Telegram-bot-Scraping-and-Formatting/README.md

 - `README.MD`: Overview and Summary of the project
 - `main.py`: Telegram bot
-- 'keep_alive.py`: Python Script that keep the bot alive
+- `keep_alive.py`: Python Script that keep the bot alive
 - `coinlist.csv`: Sample data that shows the scraping output
+- `telegrambot.ipynb`: bot in Jupyter Notebook format